Azerbaijan State Oil Academy shooting: Spree

 Gadirov attacked the second building of the ASOA.
 First he killed a security guard and a cleaner as he entered the building, before opening fire on students and lecturers.
 Then while climbing from the first floor to the sixth, he shot people indiscriminately mainly in the head along the way.
 A witness said one student had tried to stop him but was also shot in the head.
 Another witness reported seeing two gunmen.
 Terrorism was suspected.
 The gunman barricaded himself in the Academy and police cordoned off the building.
 12 people were killed and 13 wounded.
-Gadirov then fatally shot himself, when he saw the police were approaching.
+Gadirov fatally shot himself, when he saw the police were approaching.
 Police and paramedics soon arrived on the scene.
 The armed police cordoned off the building.
 All major routes to the university were blocked.
 Bodies were found all over the building.
 The injured were taken to ambulances stationed outside and evacuated to hospital.
 Most were soon in stable condition, but some were in critical condition and underwent surgery.
 All students were evacuated and sent home.

 However doubts over several details were expressed.
 Azeri military expert Uzeyir Jafarov said it is quite obscure to him the inexperienced assailant could kill and injure so many persons with a Makarov pistol.
 Jafarov outlined, that Gadirov was not a military person, but a civilian.